howardhsu/BERT-for-RRC-ABSA/README.md

 cd script
 bash run_rrc.sh rrc laptop_pt laptop pt_rrc 10 0
 ```
-Here rrc is the task to run, laptop_pt is the post-trained weights for laptop, laptop is the domain, pt_rrc is the folder in ```run``` and 10 means run 10 times, 0 means gpu-0.
+Here rrc is the task to run, laptop_pt is the post-trained weights for laptop, laptop is the domain, pt_rrc is the fine-tuned folder in ```run/```, 10 means run 10 times and 0 means use gpu-0.

 similarly,
 ```